uchm4n/reiz/README.md

  - Laravel Queues (using supervisor)

 # Instruction
-install composer packages
+> Install composer packages
  - composer install

+> Copy .env.example -> .env

-Run Laravel Sail's up command. (you have to have a docker running):
+> Run Laravel Sail's up command. (you have to have a docker running):
  -  ./vendor/bin/sail build
  - ./vendor/bin/sail up

   Or if you want Docker to run in the background:

  - ./vendor/bin/sail up -d